Skip to content

 } // namespace static_scheduling

 First understand how the class is written, what the data members are and what the methods do.
-You must then complete the class implementation (marked as TODO in the code) as follows:
+You must then complete the class implementation (marked as TODO in the code).

 Integration of your BikeSystem class in your main() function